meezaan/paradoxes.life/_posts/2023-08-08-hiring-for-devops-is-a-symptom-of-an-ailing-engineering-culture.md

 DevOps is simply a capability.
 And if you are hiring for DevOps engineers or building a DevOps team, you've likely missed the point.
 In fact, having to hire separate people to fill the role of DevOps is a symptom of an ailing engineering culture, and as a good leader, you should be looking to fix the culture.
-Because like the majority of workplace problems, the solutions don't like in data or metrics or quantitative aspects, but they lie in the people, their culture, and their values (the qualitative aspects).
+Because like the majority of workplace problems, the solutions don't lie in data or metrics or quantitative aspects, but they lie in the people, their culture, and their values (the qualitative aspects).

 Let's qualify the statement that **DevOps is a Capability**, not a role.